Rafael Nadal career statistics: 81 match win streak on clay

-Nadal's 81 clay-court match win streak from 04 April 2005 to 22 May 2007 is the longest on a single surface in the Open Era in men's singles, surpassing John McEnroe’s record of 65-consecutive match wins on carpet from 1983 to 1985, as well as Guillermo Vilas’s 53-consecutive match wins on clay in 1977.
-Nadal would defeat world №1 Roger Federer 5 times during this streak, before Federer would end it in the 2007 Hamburg Masters final on 22 May 2007, more than 25 months since it first began.
+Nadal's 81 clay-court match win streak from 04 April 2005 to 22 May 2007 is the longest on a single surface in the Open Era in men's singles, surpassing the record held by John McEnroe’s 65-consecutive match wins on carpet, as well as Guillermo Vilas’s 53-consecutive match wins on clay in 1977.
+Nadal would defeat world No.1 Roger Federer 5 times during this streak, before Federer would end it in the 2007 Hamburg Masters final on 22 May 2007, more than 25 months since it first began.
 During this streak, Nadal would win 13 consecutive clay court titles, which included 3-titles-in-a-row at the Monte-Carlo Masters, Barcelona Open, and the Rome Masters, and back-to-backups.
 However, during those 25 months, Nadal also won hard court titles at the 2005 Canada Masters, 2005 China Open, 2005 Madrid Masters (indoor hard), 2006 Dubai, and 2007 Indian Wells Masters.
-Additionally, Nadal had 15 wins over top-10 opponents, 9 wins over top-5 opponents, and 5 wins over the №1-player in the world.
+Additionally, Nadal had 15 wins over top-10 opponents, 9 wins over top-5 opponents.